 Scott Fleary Productions recognises that slavery and human trafficking remains a hidden blight on our global society.
 We are committed to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business or in our supply chains.
 Staff are expected and encouraged to report concerns to management who should then act upon them.

 The Company will achieve these aims to identify and mitigate risk in the following ways:

 - Ensuring that all suppliers are aware of our zero tolerance approach towards Slavery and Human Trafficking and our expectations as to how they conduct their business in an ethical and responsible manner.

 - Requiring suppliers who have a turnover of £36m and above to provide a copy of their Statement published under the Modern Slavery Act 2015;

 - Update our standard commercial contract terms to impose obligations upon sub-contractors that they comply with the Act and take steps to ensure their organisations are free from modern slavery.

 - The company will not knowingly support or deal with any business involved in slavery or human trafficking.

 - Carry out internal training to ensure the risks relating to modern slavery are understood and mitigated.

 - Protect Whistleblowers.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement for the financial year ending 31st December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Slavery and Human Trafficking Statement.